• About

 • Salt and Black pepper

-Add the listed amounts (in the recipe card below) of each ingredient into a small jar or small bowl.
-Whisk well to combine.
+Add the listed amounts (in the recipe card below) of each ingredient into a small container and whisk well to combine.
 Season, to taste.
-Some of you may like additional red wine vinegar, while others may like more maple syrup.
+Some of you may like additional red wine vinegar, while others may prefer more maple syrup.
 Everyone is a little different, so adjust it to your own taste.

 Once the vinaigrette is prepared (yes, it can be prepared ahead of time and stored in the refrigerator for up to a week), let’s combine the salad ingredients in a large mixing bowl.
 Here you’ll find just three ingredients,